lobaina7/lobaina7/README.md

 - 👋 Hi community, I’m @lobaina7
-- 👀 I’m interested in Machine Learning based projects
+- 👀 I’m interested in Machine/Deep Learning based projects
 - 🌱 I’m currently learning about Machine Learning based algorithms with Matlab and Python
 - 💞️ I’m looking to collaborate with data scientists in areas like Human Robot Interaction (HRI) based on EMG/EEG signals
 - 📫 How to reach me: alobainad@gmail.com, @lobaina7